Blog

 For instance, if you're managing a health and wellness community, you might conduct a poll to see which type of content members prefer: 'How-to' exercise videos or nutritious recipes?
 The results could surprise you.
 You could then steer your content strategy in a direction you hadn't anticipated.
 You could even follow-up after implementing changes to see how your members experienced seeing their input in action.
 Even the response rate alone could tell you something about your members

-Remember, data is there to help you in the decision-making process.
-If your poll reveals a strong preference for exercise videos, for example, then it’s time to do something about it.
+Remember, feedback data is there to help you in the decision-making process.
+If your poll reveals a strong preference for exercise videos, for example, then it's time to do something about it.
 Put on those gym shorts and start filming!

 💡 Pro tip: Focus groups are another form of research to get to know your community.
 You can use this technique to complement the quantitative data you get from polls and surveys.